zlatybazant/steam-deck-refurbished-stock-checker/README.md

     cd steam-deck-stock-checker
     ```
 2. Set up your Discord Webhook URL:
-    - In checker.py, replace the placeholder webhook_url with your actual Discord webhook URL:
+    - Create 'env.py' and pass below env variable and 'YOUR_DISCORD_WEBHOOK_URL' with your actual Discord webhook URL:
     ```python
-    webhook_url = "YOUR_DISCORD_WEBHOOK_URL"
+    DISCORD_WEBHOOK_URL = 'YOUR_DISCORD_WEBHOOK_URL'
     ```
 3. Set permissions and scheduling:
     - Ensure `script.sh` is executable: